The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

-If you want to rank in Google today, your content must be detailed, and comprehensive, cover the subjects as a whole and include related search terms.
+If you want to rank in Google today, your content must be detailed and comprehensive, cover the subjects, and include related search terms.

 There are several ways to make money from a personal blog.
-As you grow your blog traffic, you will discover that some monetization tactics work better than another.
+As you grow your blog traffic, you will discover that some monetization tactics work better than others.

 For the sake of this tutorial, let’s explore a few options.